imm0nv1nhtv/raklee/README.md

 # Raklee
 This repo talks about "Raklee" (bro has multiple versions wtf)

-Note: This repo is just a joke, please do NOT take it seriously!
+Note: This repo is just a joke, please do NOT take it seriously! (maybe not a joke for Raklee 2.x, who knows?)

 # Examples: